tameralamiri/tameralamiri.github.io/index.md

 * Write to me on consult@tamer.io to connect

 ## What I do:
-* Design scalable data platforms
+* Design scalable data platforms & AI Systems

 ## How I do it:
 * Understanding what kind of scaling you expect on the business side and how the technology will support it.